 “When planning for a year, plant corn.
-When planning for a decade, plant trees.
+If you are planning for a decade, plant trees.
 When planning for life, train and educate people.”

 This Chinese proverb blends very well with both my personal and professional mindset.
 It summarizes this website’s goals very well.
-I have been teaching for several year’s, have already planted this years corn, and now we will talk about planting fruit trees.
+I have been teaching for several year.
+Also I have planted this years corn.
+So now we will talk about planting fruit trees.

-I have wanted to have a couple fruit trees for some time, but life has kept me away from actually doing it, I have moved around quite a lot, both during my divorce, my recovery from that failed experiment, courting and marrying my Genny.
-During all this moving, I had this house, but I kept it rented, and never quite had the time or energy to drive down and plant some trees.
+I have wanted to have a couple fruit trees for some time.
+However, life has kept me away from actually doing it.
+I have moved around quite a lot.
+Mostly during my divorce.
+However, I some was during my recovery from that failed experiment.
+After courting and marrying my Genny I think I grew roots.
+During all this moving, I had this house, but I kept it rented.
+So I never quite had the time or energy to drive down and plant some trees.

-This spring would be my year for trees, I decided that when Genny and I decided to move from a Nashville apartment to a Dickson subdivision.
-She and I discussed what trees we wanted, I wanted some apples, she wanted pears, and we decided on apples, pears, and plums.
+This spring would be my year for trees.
+I decided that when Genny and I decided to move from a Nashville apartment to a Dickson subdivision.
+She and I discussed what trees we wanted.
+I wanted some apples, she wanted pears.
+We decided on apples, pears, and plums.

-To get fruit from your trees, they need to be pollinated, and that means at least two breeds of fruit per species of tree.
-So that means we would need 6 trees if we wanted fruit from our 3 types of trees.
+To get fruit from your trees, they need to be pollinated.
+Consequently, means at least two breeds of fruit per species of tree.
+We would need 6 trees if we wanted fruit from our 3 types of trees.

-Our lot is small, and less than an area, its also hilly, has trees already, and the best spot in the front yard happens to be where out septic tank was buried.
-I also worried about the height of the trees, both for management and pruning, but also because of our overhead power lines.
+Our lot is small, and less than an area, its also hilly.
+It also already has trees.
+Unfortunately, the best spot in the front yard happens to be where out septic tank was buried.
+I also worried about the height of the trees.
+This was because of management and pruning.
+Not only that, but also because of our overhead power lines.
 Because of these issues, we settled on semi-dwarf trees.
 These are full sized trees grafted to a root semi-dwarf root that keeps the trees from their full growth potential.
-These will grow to 15 to 18 feet high, and can be spaced closer together to make my small orchard have a smaller footprint in my yard.
+These will grow to 15 to 18 feet high.
+This means they can be spaced closer together to make my small orchard have a smaller footprint in my yard.